alinamachidon/copernicus_scripts/README.md

 Extracts and merges spectral bands (B02, B03, ..., B12) into multi-band GeoTIFFs.

-Visualizes product footprints for quality control (saved as PNG files).

 ## Notes

+### Cloud coverage
 Cloud coverage filter is set to 30% by default but can be adjusted in the script.

+### Date (acquisition period):
+The script requires a target date as input and searches for Sentinel-2 Level 2A (S2 L2A) products available within a ±3-day window around this date.
+This helps to find the closest available cloud-free imagery for your area of interest.

+### Region of interest:
+The region provided via the GeoJSON file is used to define a bounding box.
+The Copernicus data search looks for products that intersect with this bounding box.
+This means any Sentinel-2 products partially or fully covering the specified region may be downloaded to ensure complete coverage.

+### Files format
-Downloaded products are saved as .zip files in the specified directory to avoid repeated downloads.
+Downloaded products are saved as SAFE.zip files in the specified directory to avoid repeated downloads.

 Temporary files are cleaned up after merging.